stacks-network/stacks-core/integration_tests/README.md

 * The Sqlite3 name database is located at `/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.${SCENARIO_NAME}/blockstack-server.db`.

-* The consensus hash history for the Core node is located at `/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.${SCENARIO_NAME}/blockstack-server.snapshots`.
+* The history of accepted transactions and consensus hashes for the Core node is located in the Sqlite3 database at `/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.${SCENARIO_NAME}/blockstack-server.snapshots`.

 Troubleshooting
 ---------------